Equipment and materials

 Print processor

-The print processor automates the chemical development process, greatly improving efficiency and consistency in high-volume printing setups.
-This tool is ideal for those who frequently produce large quantities of prints, especially RA4 where the chemistry does not lend itself to open-tray developing.
+A print processor automates tray development, improving efficiency and consistency for high‑volume printing.
+It is ideal for RA‑4, where the chemistry does not lend itself to open‑tray developing.